PK109/PK109/README.md

 I aim to leverage cloud platforms to design and implement scalable data solutions that address real-world challenges.
 My focus is on crafting efficient data pipelines, optimizing performance, and exploring new technologies to drive innovation.

 ## 🌱 I’m Always Learning
-I love learning and discovering new things every day, whether it’s a new framework, methodology or DE tool.
+I love learning and discovering new things every day, whether it’s a new framework, methodology or tool.
 My curiosity drives me to stay updated and continuously improve my skill set.

 ## 💡 Gallup Strengths
 - **Learner**: I have a passion for continuous learning.